Location

 Purpose

 To preserve and protect Kealakekua Bay's marine life and habitat.
-Known for its staggeringly clear waters and 100-foot visibility, this bay offers pristine examples of Hawaii's coral reefs.
-The diversity of marine life at this site is spectacular, and includes schools of tropical fish, spinner dolphins, turtles, and migrating humpback whales.
+Known for its nearly pristine waters, this bay offers pristine examples of Hawaii's coral reefs.
+The diversity of marine life at this site is spectacular, and includes schools of tropical fish, spinner dolphins, and turtles.
 The northern coastline is bordered by a sheer cliff (Pali-kapu-o-Keoua).
 On the pali's face numerous lava tube openings are visible, some of which are ancient Hawaiian burial caves.
-Encrusting coral, caves, crevices, and ledges can be found in waters up to about 30 feet deep.

 Species of Concern: Coral